Key takeaways

 If you’re experiencing anxiety for the first time or you’re having an unexpected spike of anxiety, there are some techniques you can employ in the moment to help with your developing symptoms.
 “Sudden onset anxiety is best controlled with relaxation techniques,” Heathman says, which “can work instantly after being employed.”
 Some calming strategies include:

-• Deep breathing: “Deep breathing is very effective as it helps to calm the autonomic nervous system,” explains Saxena.
-There are lots of relaxing deep breathing techniques.
-Start by inhaling through your nose, and trying to fill your belly with air.
-Then, exhale through your mouth, and repeat three to 10 times.
+- Deep breathing: “Deep breathing is very effective as it helps to calm the autonomic nervous system,” explains Saxena.
+There are many relaxing deep breathing techniques.
+Start by inhaling through your nose and trying to fill your belly with air.
+Then, exhale through your mouth, and repeat three to ten times.

-• Meditation: “Mindfulness—remembering that the anxious state is temporary and will pass.
-Move into an environment that allows you to use all your senses, this helps reduce symptoms of anxiety,” says Saxena.
-There are many mindfulness techniques that can help anxiety from listening to guided recordings to coloring mandalas while focusing on the present moment.
+- Meditation: “Mindfulness—remembering that the anxious state is temporary and will pass—can help.
+Move into an environment that allows you to use all your senses; this helps reduce symptoms of anxiety,” says Saxena.
+Many mindfulness techniques can help anxiety, such as listening to guided recordings or coloring mandalas while focusing on the present moment.

-• Progressive muscle relaxation: When you feel anxious, it’s likely your muscles tense up.
-This technique involves tensing certain muscles as you breathe in, then relaxing them as you breathe out to relieve stress.
+- Progressive muscle relaxation: When you feel anxious, your muscles are likely to tense up.
+This technique involves tensing certain muscles as you breathe in and relaxing them as you breathe out to relieve stress.

-• Biofeedback training: This usually involves wearing a device that pairs with an app.
-It notices when your breathing or heart rate spikes, and offers breathing exercises to help slow it back down to normal levels.
+- Biofeedback training: This usually involves wearing a device that pairs with an app.
+The device notices when your breathing or heart rate spikes and offers breathing exercises to help slow it down to normal levels.

-All of these techniques work by changing your brain’s focus, so that anxiety symptoms can pass.
-One of the keys to calming anxiety is also recognizing when and why it is happening.
+All of these techniques work by changing your brain’s focus so that anxiety symptoms can pass.
+One key to calming anxiety is also recognizing when and why it is happening.
 “If you can sense that it is spiking,” Saxena explains, “then you can challenge yourself to use the same thought pattern to understand that it is a passing feeling.”

 What’s next?